dominicstop/VisualEffectBlurView/README.md

 ## Documentation

 The documentation for this library is currently not available.
-In the meantime, please browse through the [examples](./VisualEffectBlurView/example/Routes) (or look through the [impl. of RN wrapper](https://github.com/dominicstop/react-native-ios-visual-effect-view/blob/main/ios/RNIBlurView/RNIBlurViewDelegate.swift) for this library).
+In the meantime, please browse through the [examples](.//example/Routes) (or look through the [impl. of RN wrapper](https://github.com/dominicstop/react-native-ios-visual-effect-view/blob/main/ios/RNIBlurView/RNIBlurViewDelegate.swift) for this library).

+The relevant classes are: ``

 <br><br>